ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Finally, Part 3 (currently in progress!) will cover:

 1. Stride Tricks and Direct Array Construction
-2. Study 1: Swapping Tiles
+2. Stride Study: Swapping Tiles
-3. Study 2: Array Inflation

 The intended audience has used NumPy already, but has not yet seriously scratched below the surface of how multi-dimensional arrays are implemented.